tianxiacs/tianxiacs/README.md

 # Greetings! 👋

-I am an after-degree student in Computer Science at University of Calgary.
+I aComputer Science student at University of Calgary.
 I am passionate about web development, human-computer interaction, and digital humanity.
-I am also the VP External of Developer Student Club at UCalgary.
+I am also the VP External of Google Developer Student Club at UCalgary.

 Here are some mildly fun facts: